google-coral/examples-camera/opencv/README.md

-# OpenCV examples for inferencing on Coral
+# OpenCV camera examples with Coral

-This folder contains example code using [OpenVC](https://github.com/opencv/opencv) to obtain camera images and then perform object detection on the Edge TPU.
+This folder contains example code using [OpenVC](https://github.com/opencv/opencv) to obtain camera images and perform object detection on the Edge TPU.

 This code works on Linux using a webcam, Raspberry Pi with the Pi Camera, and on the Coral Dev Board using the Coral Camera or a webcam.
 For the first two, you also need a Coral